-The Catechesis of the Good Shepherd is the approach to the religious formation used by children on Sunday mornings.
-This program is used worldwide and based on the work of Dr. Sofia Cavalletti, a Hebrew scholar and her co-worker, Gianna Gobbi, a Montessori educator.
+The Catechesis of the Good Shepherd is the approach to the Christian formation of children the Cathedral employs on Sunday mornings.
+This program is used worldwide and based on the work of Dr. Sofia Cavalletti, a Hebrew scholar, and her co-worker, Gianna Gobbi, a Montessori educator.
 Read more about Catechesis of the Good Shepherd.

 Level I (Children ages 3 to 6 years)

 The theme for this level is the Good Shepherd who loves his sheep and gives everything for them.
 The child comes to discover who the Shepherd is and who the sheep are.
 The enjoyment of the gift of God’s own self to the child is the foundation of further religious insight and moral development.
 This level could be characterized as a “time of joy and wonder” in the lives of the children.
 Presentations offered over this three-year period can be divided into several large groupings.
 Click here for details of presentations.